-Millennium Park ice skating is one of the more popular activities during winter in Chicago.
+Ice skating in Millennium Park is one of the more popular activities during winter in Chicago.
 More than 100,000 people are expected to lace up their skates each season and hit the ice in this picturesque environment.
-The rink is typically open mid-November to early March (weather permitting).
-For a calendar and operating hours, visit the Millennium Park website.
+Skating season generally begins shortly before Thanksgiving and runs through March.
+Exact opening and closing dates fluctuate based on weather, so if it's close to the beginning/end of the season check the Millennium Park website to verify if the skating rink is open.
 Admission to the skating rink is free and open to the public.

-Location of the Millennium Park Ice Skating Rink
+How to Get to the Millennium Park Ice Skating Rink

 Located in a lovely setting below Chicago's Cloud Gate sculpture—a.k.a.
 "The Bean"—the Millennium Park ice skating rink is a popular attraction for tourists and locals alike.
 It's especially beautiful after dark, with the tall buildings to the west, and Cloud Gate reflecting the city lights to the east.

 - Acanto: The Italian-focused eatery is adjacent to The Gage, and specializes in southern Italian cuisine, including hand-crafted pastas, stone-oven pizzas, and artisanal ingredients.
 It's directly across the street from Millennium Park and less than a block away from the Art Institute of Chicago.